 Plants are a part of a healthy human diet, and while it is common for them to start in the garden and end in the kitchen, here are a few of my favorites that can travel in either direction.

 Ginger is a common flavor in a variety of foods (common in Asian cuisine) and drinks (such as ginger ale).
 A little goes a long way, and ginger roots are sold in fairly large pieces so it isn’t uncommon for leftover pieces to start to sprout before they can be used up.

 Luckily, ginger roots aren’t really roots, they are rhizomes.
-Don’t let that bother you though since a whole one is a “hand”, and the growth buds are called “fingers”, so ginger isn’t known for being exact.
-The rhizome can be planted and with luck will take and start to spread.
+Don’t let that bother you since a whole one is a “hand”, and the growth buds are called “fingers”, so ginger isn’t known for being exact.
+The rhizome can be planted and, with luck, will take and start to spread.

 Garlic is one of my favorite flavors.
 It is common in many different cuisine genres, and even a clove or two finely chopped can add zest to a dish.

-It is often recommended not to use grocery store bought garlic for planting for a couple of good reasons.
+It is often recommended not to use store-bought garlic for planting for a couple of good reasons.
 First, some big corporate garlic is sprayed with a rooting inhibitor that increases shelf life but ruins it for planting, and second, mass-produced garlic may not be suitable for your area.
-The easiest solution to these issues is to buy and use locally produced small farm garlic.
-They generally don’t spray with rooting inhibitors and if grown locally they should be appropriate for your area.
+The easiest solution to these issues is to buy and use locally produced small-farm garlic.
+They generally don’t spray with rooting inhibitors, and, if grown locally, they should be appropriate for your area.